TrizaNaikuni/-Comprehensive-R-Programming-Course-Notes-Exercises-and-Projects/README.md

-# -Comprehensive-R-Programming-Course-Notes-Exercises-and-Projects
+# -Foundational-R-Programming-Course-Notes-Exercises-and-Projects

 Description:
 Welcome to the Comprehensive R Programming Course repository!
-This repository is designed to provide a structured and thorough introduction to R programming over a 5-week period.
+This repository is designed to provide a structured and thorough introduction to R programming over a 3-week period.
 Whether you are a beginner or looking to refresh your skills, this course will guide you through the essential concepts and techniques used in R programming.

 Repository Contents:
 Week-by-Week Notes: Detailed lecture notes for each week, covering key concepts and techniques.